mathewseto1/travely/README.md

-# travely
+# Travely-App
- A Flutter application that uses Goole Maps and travel advisor to create custom travel itineraries.
+ The Flutter Application creates preplanned travel itineraries using API's from Google maps and Travel Advisor.